sncvikas/Timer_for_eye_safety/readme.md

 ## How it works?
 Once you hit 'Start timer' on the application, it starts a timer that runs repeatedly until you, and it shows a notification at the bottom of the screen every 20 minutes reminding you to look away<br><br>

+## Installation
+1. Dowloand the jar '202020_eye_safety.jar' to your desktop.
+2. Double click to launch the application.

 ## Screenshots
 1. Application <br>